 Animation from external sources is imported into Unity in the same way as regular 3D files.
-These files, whether they’re generic FBX files or native formats from 3D software such as Maya, Cinema 4D, 3D Studio Max, can contain animation data in the form of a linear recording of the movements of objects within the file.
+These files, whether they’re generic FBX files or native formats from 3D software such as Autodesk® Maya®, Cinema 4D, Autodesk® 3ds Max®, or Blender™, can contain animation data in the form of a linear recording of the movements of objects within the file.

-In some situations the object to be animated (eg, a character) and the animations to go with it can be present in the same file.
-In other cases, the animations may exist in a separate file to the model to be animated.
+In some cases, the object to be animated (for example, a character) and its animations are in the same file.
+In other cases, the animations may exist in a separate file from the object to be animated.

 It may be that animations are specific to a particular model, and cannot be re-used on other models.
 For example, a giant octopus end-boss in your game might have a unique arrangement of limbs and bones, and its own set of animations.

 Before any animation can be used in Unity, it must first be imported into your project.
-Unity can import native Maya (.mb or .ma), 3D Studio Max (.max) and Cinema 4D (.c4d) files, and also generic FBX files which can be exported from most animation packages (see this page for further details on exporting).
-To import an animation, simply drag the file to the Assets folder of your project.
-When you select the file in the Project View you can edit the Import Settings in the inspector:
+Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), and Blender™ (.blend), and also generic FBX files which can be exported from most animation packages.
+Note that importing from .blend files requires a local installation of Blender™.

 To simplify the view, select the specific bones you are interested in examining.
 The Animation window then displays only the keyframes or curves for those bones.